Overview

 This explains:

-• How airplanes generate lift (faster air = lower pressure)
+• How airplanes generate lift (faster air over top of wing = lower pressure at top compared to bottom)

 • Why a shower curtain gets sucked inward when you turn on the water